rahul2512/cgNA_plus_Matlab/README.md

 -------------------------------------------------------
  cgNA+ Matlab (2022) --- developed at LCVMM, EPFL (https://lcvmwww.epfl.ch/)
 -------------------------------------------------------

 cgNA+ model is the evolution of the cgDNA family of models developed in the LCVMM lab (Prof. John H. Maddocks) at EPFL.
-This Matlab package is originally developed by Alessandro Patelli (rs25.iitr@gmail.com).
+This Matlab package is originally developed by Alessandro S Patelli.
 The current code is updated by Rahul Sharma to include cgNA+ parameter sets.
 Public version: last updated by Rahul Sharma (rs25.iitr@gmail.com, rahul.sharma@epfl.ch) on Nov 2022

 -------------------------------------------------------

 cgNA+ is a software (Matlab or Octave or Python) package for